laminr/aeroknow/README.md

   - [Square Retrofit][retrofitLink] as HTTP Client
   - [Square Moshi][moshiLink] for JSON parsing
   - [Square Picasso][picassoLink] for Image display
+  - [Google Room][roomLink] to handle offline
+  - [GuillotineMenu-Android][GuillotineLink] by Yalantis for a "guillotine" style screen appearance

+Been Used:
   - [Realm][realmLink] to store user progression
   - [Realm Extension][realmExtLink] extension by Víctor Manuel Pineda Murcia to help with Realm
-  - [GuillotineMenu-Android][GuillotineLink] by Yalantis for a "guillotine" style screen appearance

 # Current
-  - 1st screen : Source list
+  - Source list
-  - 2nd screen : Subject and Topic for a source
+  - Subject and Topic for a source
-  - 3rd screen : Questions campaign screen for a topic
+  - Questions campaign screen for a topic
+  - About page
+  - Parameters screen

 # Get the app at Google Play
 [Aero Know at Google Play](https://play.google.com/store/apps/details?id=biz.eventually.atpl.release)